 Long pants and socks must be worn.
 Participants should also wear a bandana to help maintain the cleanliness of our helmets.
 Shirts with sleeves are recommended for trail rides.
 Shoes or boots with at least a 1/4 inch heel and smooth soles are required, however a limited supply of loaner boots are available at camp.
 We do NOT permit sneakers, sandals, or fashion boots.
 Riding helmets are provided for all riders.

-Leaders/parents in SafetyWise ratio must stay at the riding arena while girls participate in riding activities unless otherwise.
-Tagalongs/Siblings are not permitted on site.
-Our spring/fall horse program is directed by a Certified Horsemanship Association (CHA) Level 1 English & Western certified staff member and all riding staff and volunteers complete an application, background check, and training.
+Leaders/parents in the recommended girl/adult safety ratio must stay at the riding arena while girls participate in riding activities, unless otherwise advised.
+Tagalongs/siblings are not permitted on site.
+Our spring/fall horse program is directed by a Certified Horsemanship Association (CHA) Level 1 English & Western Certified staff member.
+All riding staff and volunteers complete an application, background check, and training.

-If you are unable to attend a program, you must notify the camp in writing at least 7 business days prior to the program date to avoid being held financially responsible.
-If you have cancelled at least 7 business days prior to the event, you will recieve a refund for the total amount paid for that event.
+If you are unable to attend a program, you must notify the camp in writing at least 7 business days prior to the program date, to avoid being held financially responsible.
+If you have cancelled at least 7 business days prior to the event, you will receive a refund for the total amount paid for that event.

-On rare occasions we must cancel program due to unforeseen circumstances including weather (primarily monsoons,) volunteer availability, and horse injury or illness.
-We will try to communicate cancellations with as much advance notice as possible, however in the time that it takes you to travel to camp a storm can move in on an otherwise perfect day and force us to cancel program.
+On rare occasions, we must cancel a program due to unforeseen circumstances, including weather (primarily monsoons) volunteer availability, and horse injury or illness.
+We will try to communicate cancellations with as much advance notice as possible.
+However, sometimes in the time it takes you to travel to camp, a storm can move in on an otherwise perfect day and force us to cancel program.
 If this occurs, we will refund your program fees and offer a complimentary 1-hour indoor educational program related to horses.